MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/extensions.md

 To manually upgrade an extension instance, use `k8s-extension update` and set the `version` parameter to specify a version.

-This example updates an Azure Machine Learning extension instance to version x.y.z:
+This example updates an Azure Machine Learning extension instance to version `x.y.z`:

 ```azurecli
 az k8s-extension update --cluster-name <clusterName> --resource-group <resourceGroupName> --cluster-type connectedClusters --name azureml --version x.y.z